chichiwang/notes/languages/python/fundamentals/README.md

 ```

 The `with` operator ensures that `.close()` is called on the file object, either at the end of the operation or after an exception is raised.

+### File Like Objects
+There is a notion in Python of *file-like objects*.
+This is not a formal as a specific protocol, but thanks to the polymorphism afforded by duck-typing it works well in practice.

 ---